Labor Cost Calculator

 How do I calculate employer cost?

-In simplified form, you add an assumed employer contribution and further cost to gross salary.
+In simplified form, you add an assumed employer labor-cost surcharge and further cost to gross salary.
 That is exactly what this calculator does in an easy-to-understand way.

 Does it include all personnel cost?